-Almost everyone likes a tomato in one way or another and for Americans it’s often on a burger or possible a sandwich.
+Almost everyone likes a tomato in one way or another and for Americans it’s often on a burger or possibly a sandwich.
 There are tomatoes for all kinds of uses from those perfect for making into sauce and tomatoes ideal for slicing.
 What tomatoes are best for burgers and sandwiches?
-Slicing tomatoes…read on to learn more.
+Slicing tomatoes… read on to learn more.

 Types of Tomatoes for Burgers and Sandwiches